taocpp/json/README.md

 ## Package Managers

-You can download and install taopq using the [Conan](https://github.com/conan-io/conan) package manager:
+You can download and install taoJSON using the [Conan](https://github.com/conan-io/conan) package manager:

     conan install taocpp-json/1.0.0-beta.11@

-The taopq package in conan is kept up to date by Conan team members and community contributors.
+The taocpp-json package in conan is kept up to date by Conan team members and community contributors.
 If the version is out-of-date, please [create an issue or pull request](https://github.com/conan-io/conan-center-index) on the Conan Center Index repository.

 ## Contact